 Skydiving for a community defibrillator

-Ellie Durn and Katie Hawkins, employees at Clearview Systems, will be skydiving on the 31st of May in order to raise enough funds to purchase a defibrillator for the Elgar Business Centre in Hallow, and the surrounding area.
+Ellie Durn and Katie Hawkins, employees at Clearview Systems, will be skydiving on the 31st of May 2017 in order to raise funds to purchase a defibrillator to serve both the Elgar Business Centre in Hallow, and the surrounding area.

-With the money raised we will be able to place the community defibrillator publically in a secure facility which can be accessed when 999 is dialed for someone who is in cardiac arrest.
+With the money they raise we hope to place the community defibrillator publically, in a secure facility, where it can then be accessed when 999 is dialled for someone who is in cardiac arrest.

 Ellie and Katie really want to make a difference and potentially save lives, as this is a cause very close to both their hearts (no pun intended).
 Both Ellie and Katie have close family affected by heart conditions.